Or: It's not enough to change the tools, you have to change mindsets

 Alongside Fullan's Stratosphere, Cuban's seminal text on the challenges of tech integration is one of the most important, and insightful books on the subject of tech integration in schools I ever read.
 What is more astounding still is that Cuban's predictions back in 2001 continue to remain as true today as they ever were.

-Now, I realise that most teachers have better things to do than read books about tech integration, so with that in mind, I have condensed the entire book into my own version of 'Cliff's Notes', some 'Sean's notes', in a Google doc.
+Of course if anything at all here resonates with you in the slightest you really should read the book.
+But, I realise that most teachers have better things to do than read books about tech integration, so with that in mind, I have condensed the entire book into my own version of 'Cliff's Notes', some 'Sean's notes', in a Google doc.
 Below, for the sake of brevity I present the sections that I believe are absolutely essential.
 Everything that follows are Cuban's words, anything I have to interject is included in [brackets], in addition most instances of emphasis, and headings to structure content are also mine.

 Teacher's Attitudes toward Technologyp58